CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 An author or developer of an Open Source component project.

 * Operates within an [Maintainer Environment](#maintainer-environment).
-* The initial and/or main creator of the component in question.
+* Is usually the initial and/or main creator of the component in question.
 * Typically works on all aspects of the code, including features, bug fixes, tests and security issues.
 * Has the final say on the original contents of the package, and it's name-spaces.
 * The Maintainer _can_ be a group of people (having co-maintainers), though a single point of responsibility is common.